thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+5/06/20 - Daily data (under the /dailies/ folder) has been added for 5/5 and 5/6, note that some tweets will bleed into the following day due to different timezones captured.

 5/05/20 - Daily data (under the /dailies/ folder) has been added for 5/3 and 5/4, note that some tweets will bleed into the following day due to different timezones captured.

 5/03/20 - Version 8.0 of the dataset has been released.
 It can be found in: https://doi.org/10.5281/zenodo.3766929.
 This incorporates all the dailies until 5/2 and version 7.0 of the dataset.
 Dailies have been added for 5/2, 5/1, and 4/30 in the dailies folder.
 We made it to 255 Million tweets in this version of the dataset.